lumusitech/frontend-next-todo-app/README.md

 ### Note: Tailwind CSS Configuration

 Ensure that the paths to all files using Tailwind styles are included in the tailwind.config.ts file.
-In this project, the todos and components folders have been added.
+In this project, the todos and products folders have been added.
 Furthermore, add a safelist array to ensure that dynamically generated Tailwind classes like grid-cols-${tabsOptions.length} are not purged during the build process.

 ```typescript